RISC-OS-Community/LibEzINI/src/README.md

 ### Contributing
 We welcome improvements and new ideas, before you submit your changes please have a look at the Contributing Guidelines [here](CONTRIBUTING.md)

-## Official ExINI Documentation
+## Official EzINI Documentation
 See https://michaeldipperstein.github.io/ezini/

 ## License
-The original EzINI is released under GPLv3, so is LibEzINI port here.
+The original EzINI is released under GPLv3, so is this LibEzINI port.

 ## Contributors
 [![Michael](https://avatars2.githubusercontent.com/u/30029592?s=42&v=4)](https://github.com/MichaelDipperstein) - The EzINI original author